Bitcoin Dominance Analysis

 ⚠️ Key Warnings

-• Market Structure Changes: New cryptocurrency launches, stablecoin growth, and institutional adoption can affect dominance calculations independent of Bitcoin's fundamental performance.
+• Market Structure Changes: New altcoin launches, stablecoin growth, and institutional adoption can affect dominance calculations independent of Bitcoin's fundamental performance.

 • Relative Performance Only: Dominance measures Bitcoin's performance relative to altcoins, not absolute performance.
 Bitcoin can decline in price while dominance increases.